r0mankon/haloBot/README.md

 ## Contributing

-Any kind of contributions are always welcome.
+Any kind of contributions are welcome.

 ## License